|Group||3||Melting point||1541 oC, 2805.8 oF, 1814.15 K|

 A silvery metal that tarnishes in air, burns easily and reacts with water.

-Scandium is the 50th most abundant element on the earth.
-It is very widely distributed, and occurs in minute quantities in over 800 mineral species.
-In the rare mineral thortveitite, however, which is found in
+Scandium is very widely distributed, and occurs in minute quantities in over 800 mineral species.
+It is the main component of the very rare and collectable mineral thortveitite, found in Scandinavia.

 |Shear modulus (GPa)||Unknown||Bulk modulus (GPa)||Unknown|